DEFINITIONS OF TERMS

 For guidelines regarding how to submit artwork to The Bag Broker, please press this link.
 More Info

 The rotogravure printing of logos, descriptions and pictures on bags, pouches, or laminate according to designs submitted by the customer.
-All kinds of coffee bags and all laminate except for aluminum foil and gold foil are printed.
+All kinds of coffee bags and all laminate except for aluminium foil and gold foil are printed.
 Therefore, when ordering bags or laminate, considering a custom print solution as an alternative could give you the edge over your competition.

 Die lines and pouch lines measure the form and shape of the bag, and is an aid in the artwork design phase.
 For roll stock, they are called die lines, and for pre-made bags, the term is pouch lines.